-YouTube tags function to help YouTube grasp your video’s content and context.
-This way, YouTube can understand your video’s topic and category, and associate it with similar content, which can amplify your video’s reach.
+YouTube tags help YouTube grasp your video’s content and context.
+This way, YouTube can understand your video’s topic and category, and associate it with similar content — which can amplify your video’s reach.
 The rise of semantic search has made YouTube tags less important over time, but they're still a strategic element you can use to your advantage.

 YouTube Tags Best Practices